slowdivePTG/ASASSN-14ko/TDE.md

   $$
   The energy required to tear the star apart (that is, the star's self-binding energy $U$) is supplied at the expense of the orbital kinetic energy $K$.

-  Unless there were some explosive energy input, on average the debris would be bound to the hole, unless the star was initially on a hyperbolic orbit with asymptotic velocity over the escape velocity $v^*$ at the surface of the star, which is 1,000 km/s for solar-type stars.
+  Unless there were some explosive energy input, on average the debris would be bound to the hole, unless the star was initially on a hyperbolic orbit with asymptotic velocity over the escape velocity $v_*$ at the surface of the star, which is 1,000 km/s for solar-type stars.

   There are some other effects.
 The dominant effect is that while falling inwards towards the hole, the star would develop a **quadrupole distortion** which attains an amplitude of order unity by the time of disruption.
 Then the gravitational torque would spin it up and by the time it gets disrupted, it could be **spinning at close to its break-up angular velocity**.